 Omaha, the largest city in the state of Nebraska, sits on the Missouri River, and is the county seat of Douglas County.
 With a population of 466,061 (2018), it is known as the “Gateway to the West” and during the 19th century was a national transportation hub due to its central location in the U.S. and remained important to the development of the city, along with railroads and breweries.
 During the 20th century the Omaha Stockyards and meatpacking plants were added as top industries.

 Today, Omaha is known as the headquarters of mega-conglomerate Berkshire Hathaway along with other Fortune 500 companies, banks, architecture firms, and the Gallup Organization known for the Gallop Poll and Gallup University.
 The city also boasts many inventions including Butter Brickle ice cream, Reuben sandwiches, and TV dinners.
 Photo of Joslyn Castle, a landmark in Omaha’s Gold Coast and listed on the U.S. National Register of Historic Places courtesy of Wikipedia and Ammodramus (public domain); photo of Skyline of Downtown Omaha, courtesy of Wikipedia and Skinzfan23 (public domain).

 Watch this short Youtube video of Omaha presented by Cityof.com

 Where to Retire in Omaha and Home Prices

 Omaha is divided into six geographic areas and is made up of several neighborhoods both new and historical, which have active Neighborhood Associations that focus on social activities and creating a sense of community.
 The National Association of Realtors reports the median home price to be $218,400 in the 2nd quarter of 2020.
-Zillow reports the median home value is $193,062 in early 2020, and calls it a “Very Hot” market at this time.
+Zillow reports the median home value is $209,443 in late 2020.

 What Is Special about Omaha